'Clay as a Canvas'

-Workshop would especially suit beginners and intermediate level as well as artists working in another medium looking to explore clay.
+This workshop would especially suit beginners and intermediate level as well as artists who want to discover a new medium.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.